animist-io/whale-island/README.md

 ### Contract driven proximity detection and signal broadcasting

-The Animist events contract exists on Ethereum at: `0xf802....69cd7`.
++ The Animist events contract exists on Ethereum at: `0xf802....69cd7`.

-The events contract Solidity file can be found at [animist-io/wallowa](https://github.com/animist-io/wallowa/blob/master/contracts/AnimistEvent.sol).
++ The events contract Solidity file can be found at [animist-io/wallowa](https://github.com/animist-io/wallowa/blob/master/contracts/AnimistEvent.sol).

-Whale-island node locations and their Ethereum addresses can be found at `ipfs.io/ipfs/QmYwAPJ...bdG`
++ Whale-island locations and their Ethereum addresses can be found at `ipfs.io/ipfs/QmY...bdG`

 **Proximity detection example:**

-You can verify a contract participant's presence at a location by requesting proximity detection services from the AnimistEvent contract and implementing a public method in your contract with form: `verifyPresence(address client, uint64 time)`.
+You can verify a contract participant's presence at a location by requesting proximity detection services from the AnimistEvent contract and implementing the public method `verifyPresence(address client, uint64 time)` in your contract.

 ```javascript
 import AnimistEvent.sol